staqeprotocol/v1-core/README.md

 ### Claiming Rewards

 Users claim their rewards using the `claimRewards` function, specifying the pools and reward IDs they wish to claim.
+This function supports cross-chain reward claims using Chainlink's CCIP for ERC20Q tokens, allowing users to claim rewards across different blockchain networks.

 ## Dev